About

 Our Impact

-In addition to identifying and litigating cases for the convicted innocent, the Pennsylvania Innocence Project works to improve the criminal justice system to prevent innocent people from being convicted.
+In addition to identifying and litigating cases for the wrongfully convicted, the Pennsylvania Innocence Project works to improve the criminal justice system to prevent innocent people from being convicted.
 The Project works to educate all stakeholders in the criminal justice system on the reasons for wrongful convictions, and to promote policies that will prevent such tragedies from occurring.
 The Project also works to promote legislation to loosen Pennsylvania’s draconian post-conviction laws to allow convicted individuals a fair chance of having evidence of their innocence presented in court – including updating our post-conviction DNA access laws.

 In courts, the Project provides support, training, and guidance to other lawyers litigating post-conviction claims of innocence.
 In addition, the Project regularly files friend of the court briefs in the Pennsylvania Supreme Court and the Superior Court of Pennsylvania supporting broader interpretation of our statutes to benefit the wrongly convicted.